 }

-Now in case of a crash the following window is displayed:
+When a crash occurs, the following window is displayed:

 Then the application restarts automatically: